-Study Subject: Fellowships are offered in multiple subjects (the ODGE accepts only one nomination per department).
+- Study Subject: Fellowships are offered in multiple subjects (the ODGE accepts only one nomination per department).

-Scholarship can be taken in USA
+- Scholarship can be taken in the USA

-William Asbjornsen Albert Memorial Fellowship: Any graduate student conducting research in any phase of modern science and engineering.
+- William Asbjornsen Albert Memorial Fellowship: Any graduate student conducting research in any phase of modern science and engineering.

-Collamore-Rogers Fellowship: Women graduate students
+- Collamore-Rogers Fellowship: Women graduate students

 Endowed Fellowships of the Arab Republic of Egypt: For citizens of the Arab Republic of Egypt with demonstrated excellence in their chosen field, with engineering and economics preferred, and then the sciences.
 Nominees must have a commitment to public service and the advancement of Egyptian society, and have a stated interest in working for the betterment of the people of Egypt after graduation.

-Ida M. Green Fellowship: Nominees must be entering women graduate students
+- Ida M. Green Fellowship: Nominees must be entering women graduate students

-John S. Hennessy Fellowship: Any graduate student pursuing environmental studies
+- John S. Hennessy Fellowship: Any graduate student pursuing environmental studies

-T.S.
+- T.S.
 Lin Fellowship: Graduate students from the Tatung Institute, or a student from the Republic of China recommended by the Tatung Institute

-Wellington and Irene Loh Fund Fellowship: Support for Graduate students of Chinese ancestry.
+- Wellington and Irene Loh Fund Fellowship: Support for Graduate students of Chinese ancestry.

-John A. Lyons Fellowship (new): Preference is given to students that fit one or more of the following criteria: 1.
+- John A. Lyons Fellowship (new): Preference is given to students that fit one or more of the following criteria: 1.
 The student is a recent graduate of Boston College; 2.
 The student was born in a city or town all or part of which is within a twenty-mile radius of the State House in Boston, Massachusetts.

-Robert Newman Memorial Fellowship: Any graduate student in the field of architecture
+- Robert Newman Memorial Fellowship: Any graduate student in the field of architecture

-Donald O’Brien Fellowship: A graduate student who is a graduate of the College of Engineering and Physical Sciences at the University of New Hampshire.
+- Donald O’Brien Fellowship: A graduate student who is a graduate of the College of Engineering and Physical Sciences at the University of New Hampshire.

 Henry C. (1926) and Frances Keany Rickard Fund Fellowship (not active FY17): For a graduate student in the life sciences, or for a student in any field who received undergraduate scholarship assistance from the EDWARD M. RICKARD FUND at MIT.
-Additionally, preference will be given to graduates of the Haverhill High School of Haverhill, MA; however, this is not a requirement for eligibility.

-Luis Francisco Verges Fellowship (not active FY18): Any graduate student conducting work in the field of the sugar industry
+- Luis Francisco Verges Fellowship (not active FY18): Any graduate student conducting work in the field of the sugar industry

-George and Marie Vergottis Fellowship: Any graduate student of Greek nationality
+- George and Marie Vergottis Fellowship: Any graduate student of Greek nationality

-Whitaker Health Sciences Fund Fellowship: A doctoral student in the life sciences or bioengineering, devoting more than 50 percent time to thesis research
+Whitaker Health Sciences Fund Fellowship: A doctoral student in the life sciences or bioengineering, devoting more than 50 per cent time to thesis research

 Hugh Hampton Young Memorial Fund Fellowship: Nominees are recommended to the Hugh Hampton Young Memorial Fund Council for final selection.
 Candidates must have completed at least three years of undergraduate education.
 Candidates must have spent at least one year enrolled at MIT (either as a graduate or undergraduate student).

-Zakhartchenko Fellowship: Graduate students with preference to those interested in or performing research in one of the following areas: Time as a basic energy of the universe; Unconventional aircraft, flight theories and transportation methods; and Hypersonic flight.
+- Zakhartchenko Fellowship: Graduate students with preference to those interested in or performing research in one of the following areas: Time as basic energy of the universe; Unconventional aircraft, flight theories and transportation methods; and Hypersonic flight.

-Nationality: US citizens, permanent residents and internationals may apply for these fellowships.
+Nationality: US citizens, permanent residents, and internationals may apply for these fellowships.

-English Language Requirements: Only official GRE, TOEFL or IELTS score reports are accepted.
+- Language Requirements: Only official GRE, TOEFL or IELTS score reports are accepted.
 The MIT reporting code is 3514.
 Test of English as a Foreign Language Students whose native language is not English may take the Test of English as a Foreign Language (TOEFL).
 A minimum score of 577 (233 for computer-based; 90 for internet-based) is required for visa certification.